jillesvangurp/kt-search/CONTRIBUTING.md

 Where possible, please stick with conventions visible in the code for naming things, formatting things, etc. Generally, use extension functions amd other mechanisms whereever possible.

+Also, please consider updating the manual so it covers your new feature.

 As this is a multiplatform library, please be careful adding dependencies; especially platform specific ones.